 Physical Therapy School Prerequisite Courses

 Although there are some courses in common, the prerequisites for Physical Therapy (PT) programs vary a significant degree from school to school.
 Courses in biology, human anatomy, and human physiology will be required, but different PT programs require different specific classes.
 Check with the PT programs you are interested in to determine which courses satisfy these requirements.
 EKU's College of Health Sciences has a new program that meets the majority of PT schools' pre-requisites.
+Read more about choosing a pre-PT major here.

 The courses below are required by most PT programs: